 103. Plastic Easter Egg Activities

 Once you’re done hunting the plastic Easter eggs and finding all the goodies inside, use the plastic eggs to learn!
-Your kids will love the Easter activities.
+Your kids will love the Easter activities(link no longer available).
 Do an alphabet Easter egg hunt, match colors and shapes, combine colors, and even build towers!

 104. Easter Paper Plate Activity